lantian2012/CS207/README.md

 1. Header Files
  - `Graph.hpp`: Graph data structure.
  - `Mesh.hpp`: Mesh data structure.
-Mehs is built on Graph.
+Mesh is built on Graph.
  - `Meshed_mass_spring.hpp`: Force and constraint.
  - `Other`: Headers implemented by other teams.